bakdata/kpops/docs/docs/user/getting-started/components.md

 In addition to [KubernetesApp's](#kubernetesapp) `deploy`:

 - Create topics if provided (optional)
-- Submit schemas if provided (optional)
+- Submit schemas to the registry if provided (optional)

 ### destroy